Sarkitshala

 Best Arduino Projects, Pin Guides & Step-by-Step Tutorials for Beginners

 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It allows users to read data from sensors and control actuators like motors, LEDs, and displays.
-It is widely used in DIY projects, IoT systems, robotics, and educational kits.
+Widely used in DIY projects, IoT systems, robotics, and educational kits.

 How to Use Digital, Analog, and PWM Pins